Skip to main content

 Verify the CA service is reachable from the OCSP server:

-Replace <CA-Server-IP> with the IP address of your CA server and <CA-Name> with your CA name (e.g., Futurex-CA).
+Replace <CA-Server-FQDN> with the fully qualified domain name of your CA server and <CA-Name> with your CA name (e.g., Futurex-CA).

 The output should confirm the CA is alive: